dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 [!code-json[](index/samples/2.x/TodoApiSample/appsettings.json)]

 This JSON creates six filter rules, one for the Debug provider, four for the Console provider, and one that applies to all providers.
-You'll see later how just one of these rules is chosen for each provider when an `ILogger` object is created.
+Just one of these rules is chosen for each provider when an `ILogger` object is created.

 ### Filter rules in code